cdapio/coopr/ngui/README.md

 * `open target` and unzip the _SNAPSHOT-standalone_ file
 * `LOOM_USE_DUMMY_PROVISIONER=true LOOM_DISABLE_UI=true target/(...)/bin/loom.sh start -f 50`

-once that is running, to work on the frontend:
+## once that is running, to work on the frontend:

+Global dependencies:

+* `npm install -g bower gulp`

+Local dependencies:

 * `cd ../ngui`
-* `npm install && bower install` (assumes you have `bower` installed globally)
+* `npm install && bower install`

 then, each in their own tab: